Board of Directors

 Ottawa

 Dr. Cynthia Walsh is a radiologist working at The Ottawa Hospital.
 She attended medical school at the University of Western Ontario, followed by a residency in medical imaging at the University of Ottawa and a fellowship in abdominal imaging at Stanford Hospital.
 She has been on staff at the Ottawa Hospital as an abdominal radiologist since 2006.
 Her experience in the OMA includes two years as a board director, chair of the Diagnostic Assembly, and a D8 delegate.
 She is honoured to be re-elected for another term as a board director and pledges to work tirelessly to advocate for all Ontario physicians.
-Dr. Walsh is elected for a two-year term.
+Dr. Walsh is serving in her second two-year term.

 Dr. Hirotaka Yamshiro headshot